patozgg/C8-backup-toolkit/doc/storage/GCP/keyandhelm.md

 Note that the following ports might have changed between versions.
 Please verify.
 The following applies to helm version 11.2.2

-2.10 Forward all necessary services with their respective ports.
+3.1 Forward all necessary services with their respective ports.
+This is necessary in order to do backups.

 ```shell
 Zeebe Gateway
 kubectl port-forward svc/camunda-zeebe-gateway 9600:9600 -n camunda